vitonzhangtt/RoboticsNinja/RotationMatrics.md

 $`R_{1}R_{2} \neq R_{2}R_{1}`$

 ### Vector length preservation
-Rotating a vector does not change its length.
+Rotating a vector does not change its length. <br>
 $`x \in \mathbb{R}^3, \|Rx\|=\|x\|`$

 ## Use cases